 Determining market share

-An example posted on the Buffer blog shows how to determine a company’s market share.
+An example on the Buffer blog shows how to determine a company’s market share.
 The example in the article used fast-food restaurants were used.
 Using the Brandwatch tool, the following results were obtained:

 The vote share graphically displays the number of mentions on social networks, search engines, and websites.

 If your goal is to reach the top level in your niche, competitive analysis should be a mandatory part of strategic planning.
+In addition, a successful competitive analysis is a key to boosting your own business.
+Now when you understand the purpose of competitor analysis, time to proceed to identifying and analysing competitors in practice.